ScooloV/bbpedia/docs/spike_journal/issue_17.md

 ## GNOME GARDEN LEAGUES 'NO PLACE LIKE GNOME!'

 As it turns out, Gnomes have actually been playing Blood Bowl for a lot longer than most races have given them credit for – albeit their own unique brand of the game that focuses mainly on their more magical talents.
-Illusions and trickery are actively encouraged in the Gnome Garden Leagues, making the games played within the cloaked Gnomish lands a spectacular sight (*if very unorthodox – Ed*) for any fan that isn’t a stickler for the rules – after all, there’s no business like Gnome business!
+Illusions and trickery are actively encouraged in the Gnome Garden Leagues, making the games played within the cloaked Gnomish lands a spectacular sight (*if very unorthodox – Ed*) for any fan that isn't a stickler for the rules – after all, there's no business like Gnome business!

 ### The Fey Forest Cup